mai-soup/mai-soup/README.md

 ## What I'm working on

-* __#100daysofcode__ - asides from university work, trying to code at least a bit every day for 100 days.
+* __#100daysofcode__ - asides from university work, trying to code at least a bit for 100 days this year.
 As good a New Year's resolution as any.
 * __Personal website__ is in the works!

 ## 💻 Currently Learning